Noise Levels in Fort Myers Beach, FL | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Fort Myers Beach

 Average noise levels for Fort Myers Beach residents, grouped by direction from the center of Fort Myers Beach.
-Northern Fort Myers Beach carries the highest population-weighted average; Eastern Fort Myers Beach carries the lowest.
-Just 0% of residents in Eastern Fort Myers Beach live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern Fort Myers Beach.
+The highest population-weighted average is in southwestern Fort Myers Beach; the lowest is in northeastern Fort Myers Beach, where just 1% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Northern Fort Myers Beach